ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 clean respondent data (data that are not in error) are used.
 More specifically, only clean respondents that are present in both the target and predictive periods should be used.
-In the case of construction imputation, only clean responsent present in the target period and corresponding auxiliary variable should be used.
+In the case of construction imputation, only clean respondent present in the target period and corresponding auxiliary variable should be used.

-By default the method will consider all responders when calculating links.
+By default, the method will consider all responders when calculating links.
 However, the method must also accept an optional expression for filtering responders as there are specific requirements for the data that should be used when calculating particular links.
 If provided, link calculations will only